gdbroman/broman.blog/_posts/2020-07-05-effortless-action.md

 Suffering or flowing?

 Thomas Edison worked hard.
-He was what you could call a “crank” inventor - trying every single combination til he found one that worked.
+He was what you would call a “crank” inventor.
+Trying every single combination til he found one that worked.
 He was highly practical: if it works, it works - otherwise, keep trying until it does.

 Nikola Tesla on the other hand was extremely intuitive.
 He would sit in his lab visualizing, and solutions would just come at him in a flash.
 Surely, he worked hard as well - but not in the repetitive sense of Edison.